DevMountain/react-5-afternoon/README.md

 ### Summary

 In this step, we will hook up the rest of the views to the store and modify the events to call our action creators.
-This step will be a challenge, meaning there will not be any guided instructions.
+We want this step to be a challenge for you, meaning there will not be any guided instructions.
 Try to complete this step without looking at any previous steps.
 If you get stuck, try looking back steps eight through ten.

 ### Instructions